 - Use high-quality tomato paste

-- Add natural color enhancers like paprika extract or lycopene
+- Add natural colour enhancers like paprika extract or lycopene

 - Use small amounts of pectin, xanthan gum, or other natural thickeners to maintain texture